Zsuzsanna Szelényi is Program Director of the CEU Democracy Institute Leadership Academy.

-Zsuzsanna Szelényi is Director of the CEU Democracy Institute Leadership Academy.
-In 2020-2022 she was Richard von Weizsäcker fellow at the Robert Bosch Academy, in 2019 she was Fellow of the IWM’s Europe’s Futures Programme, where she was researching political polarization and autocratization in the context of the future of the European Union.
+Before joining the CEU Democracy Institute, Zsuzsanna Szelényi was Richard von Weizsäcker fellow at the Robert Bosch Academy in Berlin conducting research on polarization, populism, and autocratization as threats to democracy in the context of the future of the European Union.

-Between 2014-2018 Ms Szelényi served as Member of Parliament in Hungary, representing the liberal party ‘Together’.
-She covered foreign policy, migration and constitutional affairs.
+Between 2014-2018 Ms Szelényi has been a liberal Member of Parliament in Hungary, covering foreign policy, migration, and constitutional affairs.

-Ms Szelényi served at the Council of Europe from 1996-2010 advising governments and NGOs on conflict management and human rights.
-In 2010-2013 she worked as human development consultant for international organizations in various Central European and North African countries.
+Before rejoining politics in 2012 in Hungary, Ms Szelényi served at the Council of Europe advising governments and NGOs on conflict management, human rights education, and human development issues.
+Between 2010-2013 she worked as a human development consultant for international organizations in various Central European and North African countries.